Software Guide3D Visualization

 Core capabilities: Blender covers the full 3D pipeline — polygon modeling, sculpting, UV mapping, texturing, rigging, animation, simulation, rendering (Cycles and Eevee engines), compositing, and video editing.
 Version 4.x introduced improved asset browser, geometry nodes, and real-time EEVEE bloom.
 Blender supports Windows, macOS, and Linux.
 File formats supported include FBX, OBJ, glTF, STL, and Alembic.

 Target users: Architectural visualization artists, character animators, game developers, VFX professionals, hobbyists.
-Approximately 500,000+ users download Blender monthly according to the Blender Foundation.
+Blender is downloaded millions of times a year and is maintained by the non-profit Blender Foundation.

 Learning curve: Steep but manageable.
-The default keymap uses ~300 keyboard shortcuts.
+The default keymap relies on an extensive set of keyboard shortcuts.
 Official documentation, Blender Guru (YouTube), and the r/blender subreddit provide extensive free learning resources.

 From architectural visualisation to intricate character sculpting, Blender can handle it all.
 Its power lies in its comprehensive feature set, covering everything from polygonal modeling and sculpting to animation, simulation, and high-quality rendering with its built-in Cycles and Eevee engines.
 The user interface, once notoriously difficult, has seen massive improvements, though newcomers should still expect a significant learning curve due to its sheer depth.
 However, a massive global community and endless free tutorials make mastering it achievable for anyone.